 - Many patients experience less postoperative pain

 Candidacy for MIS is made on a patient-by-patient basis.
-Like open neck or back surgery, MIS is used as a treatment of last resort for patients who continue to experience pain and discomfort after utilizing conservative, nonsurgical treatments for several weeks or months.
+Like traditional open neck or back surgery, MIS is used as a treatment of last resort for patients who continue to experience pain and discomfort after utilizing conservative, non-surgical treatments for several weeks or months.
 If you’ve been advised to undergo open neck or back surgery to relieve your pain and discomfort, contact Laser Spine Institute to find out if you qualify for one of our state-of-the-art MIS procedures.
-We’ll gladly provide a complimentary consultation and review of your X-ray or CT scan.